heyjaywilson/swift-examples/Posts/StoredProperties.md

 dobby.type // cat
 ```

-This example does not produce an error.
-This is because `Pet` is a class and is therefore a reference value.
+This example does not produce an error because `Pet` is a class and is, therefore, a reference value.